VijayashanthiGajula/ShoppingCart_CI-CD/README.md

 Intoduction to the project: This project is forked from https://github.com/techtoriumtrainer/ShoppingCart and cloned into the local system.
 CI/CD practice purpose.

-About the eapplication: This is a Shopping Cart web application with HTML, CSS and Javascript.
+About the application: This is a Shopping Cart web application with HTML, CSS and Javascript.
 Used Atom with HTML Preview.
 HTML is used to create the actual content of the page, such as written text, and CSS (Cascade Styling Sheets) is responsible for the design or style of the website, including the layout, visual effects and background color.

 Javascript is for the functionality of the page such as being able to reflect changes in quantity and total price when pressing the buttons like Update Cart or Remove [x] item.